-Hospital cleaner, Hassan Akkad, pulled at the nation’s heartstrings when

-    he Tweeted a video this week with an urgent message to the Prime

-    Minister, Boris Johnson.
+Hospital cleaner, Hassan Akkad, pulled at the nation’s heartstrings when he Tweeted a video in May with an urgent message to the Prime Minister, Boris Johnson.

-    In the video, shot in his car wearing his NHS hospital scrubs, an

-    emotional Hassan complained to Mr Johnson that he felt “stabbed in the
+In the video, shot in his car wearing his NHS hospital scrubs, an emotional Hassan complained to Mr Johnson that he felt “stabbed in the back”.

-    back”.

 Why?
 Because the government had decided to exclude low-paid foreign NHS workers, such as him, from the bereavement scheme.

 The scheme ensures that if a migrant NHS staff member dies of Covid-19, their families will still be able to stay in Britain, with ‘indefinite leave to remain’.

 Hassan’s video had over 4 million views and caused a media sensation.